 Of course, the popularity of the World Wide Web changed lots of things.
 One early method of indexing the web, created by Martijn Koster, who was one of the chief architects of the Standard for Robots Exclusion, was ALIWEB.
 The name is short for Archie-Like Indexing in the Web.
 ALIWEB didn’t quite take off the way other search engines would.
 But Martijn Koster’s work on robots would become an important part of those future search engines’ growth.

 It’s going to take a while to get through that book if I keep getting sidetracked like this.
 That doesn’t seem to be a bad thing though.
-Learning about some of the limitations and capacities of the first search engine made me thankful for the ones we have had since.
+Learning about some of the limitations and capacities of the first search engine made me thankful for the search engines we have had since.